 - promote dialogue between students and the teaching staff;

 - receive complaints or reports and solicit improvement or protection measures, as required by Art.
 35 of the University Statute and the Student Ombudsman Regulations.

-The role is currently held by Prof. Francesco Denozza, formerly Professor of Commercial Law at the University of Milan, who is a lawyer, a director of scientific journals and an independent director of major listed companies.
+The role is currently held by Prof. Emilio Dolcini, formerly Professor of Criminal Law at the University of Milan, and a leading figure in the Italian criminal doctrine.

 The Student Ombudsman oversees compliance with regulations concerning students in every area of university life.
 His/Her duties are to: